Run boosted AI agents.

 Pin versions, set resource limits, enable GPU, or add packages.

 Many agents.
-One sandbox.

-Switch between AI coding tools instantly.
-Each is lazily installed on first use — no image bloat, no waiting.
+Each is lazily installed on first use — no image bloat and up-to-date.

 Claude Code